JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

      ```bash
      ollama serve
      ```
-   - Confirm the `gemma3:4b` model (The new GPU-based script uses `gemma3:12b`, but you can change model in the .py file) is installed (Depending on how your Ollama is installed, you may need to close the CMD console window you ran ollama serve in, to run Ollama in the system-tray instead.
+   - Confirm the `gemma3:4b` model (The new version 2.2.0 GPU-based script uses `gemma3:12b` and `llama3.1:8b`, but you can change model in the .py file if you don't have those 2 installed.
+You can actually use any model you have installed, just make sure you enter its correct name in the script) is installed (Depending on how your Ollama is installed, you may need to close the CMD console window you ran ollama serve in, to run Ollama in the system-tray instead.
 Then after installing a new model to Ollama close the system-tray version of Ollama again and open a CMD console window and run the Ollama Serve command.
 You don't need a VENV for the Ollama Serve command.
-Sorry for this complication, but I'm new to Python and had help from an AI-LLM to complete this project, so it may be a bit messy):
+Sorry for this complication, but I'm new to Python and had help from AI-LLMs (Microsoft CoPilot and xAI's Grok) to complete this project, so it may be a bit messy):
      ```bash
      ollama list
      ```
    - If not installed, run:
      ```bash
      ollama pull gemma3:4b
+     ollama pull gemma3:12b
+     ollama pull llama3.1:8b
      ```

 6. **Download Coqui TTS Model**: